kimai/kimai/README.md

 $ cp .env.dist .env
 ```

-You have to adjust the these following ENV values to your needs:
+You have to adjust the following ENV values to your needs:
 ```
 DATABASE_PREFIX=kimai2_
 DATABASE_ENGINE=sqlite